Amanjaiswal-20/CafeatHome/README.md

-# CafeatHome : "Quench Your Thirst, Elevate Your Taste."
+# Cafe@Home : "Quench Your Thirst, Elevate Your Taste."

 CafeatHome is a MERN web application for coffee and chai enthusiasts who want to order their favorite beverages online and enjoy them in the comfort of their homes.